 Markit’s final manufacturing PMI echoed ISM’s weak reading, though its employment component was “broadly unchanged” as businesses used spare capacity to fulfill order backlogs.

 What about past releases?
-Can they give clues on this week’s numbers?
+Can they give clues to this week’s numbers?

 Unless today’s services PMIs and ADP reports tell us otherwise, it looks like there’s reason to expect lower headline NFP numbers this week.
-Question is, just how weak will this numbers be?
+Question is, just how weak will these numbers be?

 Take note that Fed Chairman Powell has a speech scheduled after the NFP report.
 If he hints that U.S. labor market trends are worrying Fed members, then we could see rate cut speculations spike in the markets.

-And then there’s Trump’s tweets.
+And then there are Trump’s tweets.
 If the Donald uses this week’s NFP event to put even more pressure on the Fed to cut its rates, then we could see the dollar slip further against its major counterparts.